 Below you will see the photo-material we have got in February-March of 2018.

-In January-March 2019 in Naliboki Forest we (Naust ecostation, Wild Naliboki and Maximilian Hetzer) registered 42 new trees, which were climbed by lynxes (see the tree distribution maps).
-In total in this period we registered 60 recent climbing of trees by lynxes, 41 of them were climbed during late February and March (mating season in lynxes), which is evidently more often (68%).
+In January-March 2019 in Naliboki Forest we registered 42 new trees, which were climbed by lynxes.
+In total in this period we registered 60 recent climbing of trees by lynxes; 41 of them were climbed during the period from the mid-February till early March i.e. in pre-mating time and mating season in lynxes.
 The facts of climbing tree by lynxes were mainly registered by fresh (still light red in the case of pine trees) claw marks on the bark, recent broken dead branches on a height, a lot of small bark remains on snow surface around the tree as well as in three cases by stepping on camera traps on the height of 2-5 meters and fragments of lynx fur taken by the cameras in these cases.

 Lynx climbed this aspen tree for a territorial call in the end of December of 2018.
 Photos by Siege Van Ballaert and Reinhardt Strubbe.